 For each project-user, we automatically generate an X.509 certificate and a private key.
 The certificate contains the user’s username to the Common Name field of the X.509 Subject to authenticate the user.

 Certificates and private keys are stored in the database and pulled when needed to perform RPCs or REST calls (a caching mechanism is set in place to avoid round-trips to the database).
 All private keys are stored encrypted in the database.
 User certificates are used for all operations that are not executed within the context of an application but still access the data managed by Hopsworks.
-For example, a user in Hopsworks who previews a dataset in the UI or when a user submits an application to the scheduler.
+For example, a user in Hopsworks who previews features of an Offline Feature Store or when a user submits an application to the scheduler.
+These certificates can also be securely extracted from Hopsworks and be used by our hsfs client library for authentication in conjunction with API keys.

 Application certificates are transparent to the user.
 HopsYARN is responsible for their lifecycle.
 When a new application is submitted to the cluster, a new X.509 certificate is generated and signed by Hopsworks intermediate CA. The cryptographic material is shipped automatically to all containers and revoked once the application has finished.
 To minimize the attack vector, HopsYARN will periodically rotate them.
 It will generate a new pair, ship them to already running containers, and revoke the previous set.

 Finally, the last type of Hopsworks certificate is the one used by the services themselves.
 Services will communicate with each other using their own certificate to authenticate and encrypt all traffic.
 Each service in Hopsworks, that supports TLS encryption and/or authentication, has its own service-specific certificate.
-Service certificates contain the Fully Qualified Domain Name (FQDN) of the host they are installed on and the login name of the system user who’s supposed to run the process.
-They are generated when a user provisions Hopsworks - either with a fresh on-prem installation or by spinning up an instance on hopsworks.ai - and in general they have a long lifespan.
+Service certificates contain the Fully Qualified Domain Name (FQDN) of the host they are installed on, the service discovery domain names they are issued for and the login name of the system user who’s supposed to run the process.
+They are generated when a user provisions Hopsworks - either with a fresh on-prem installation or by spinning up a cluster on managed.hopsworks.ai- and in general they have a long lifespan.
 Service certificates can be rotated automatically in configurable intervals or upon request of the administrator.
 The services in Hopsworks that have their own X.509 certificates for encrypting their network traffic:

 The services in Hopsworks that support two-way X.509 certificates for both encrypting their network traffic and client-side authentication: